MEDSL/primary-precinct-returns/README.md

 Added 2020-05-02.

 For Nevada 2016, there are "masked" vote totals (a voting report law states if in one office election mode there is a turnout of between 1 and 10, the vote totals are hidden--marked as '*' in the original file--to protect voter privacy).
 There are coded as a negative one (-1) in the cleaned data file's votes variable.

+## South Carolina: 2016

+Added 2020-09-12.

+South Carolina raw data does not include absentee, provisional/failsafe, or "emergency" voting totals at the precinct-level.
+But they are included at the county level.
+We include the county-level votes for each of these different modes of voting for each election and candidate, but users should be wary when aggregating these totals.

 ## Virginia: 2016